Research call-out: Modernising the cognitive trajectory of people living with PSP

 Research call-out: Join stage one of a nationally significant project to improve care for people living with Parkinson’s

 The Australian model of ParkinsonNet will focus on care which has been codesigned by people living with Parkinson’s and health carers who live and work in regional Australia, which researchers believe will be crucial to its success.
-The project aims to: improve access to expert multidisciplinary care for people with Parkinson’s. provide specialised training opportunities for allied […]
+The ParkinsonNet survey Victoria aims to: improve access to expert multidisciplinary care for people with Parkinson’s. provide specialised training opportunities […]

 Research call-out: What is important in conversations for people living with Parkinson’s?

-The project is being conducted by the Speech Pathology Department within the School of Allied Health, Human Services and Sport at La Trobe University.
+About the Parkinson’s conversation study This Parkinson’s conversation study is being conducted by the Speech Pathology Department within the School of Allied Health, Human Services and Sport at La Trobe University.
 The research team is interested in understanding what matters most to people when they communicate and what makes conversation easier or harder.
-Participants will have the chance to talk about their […]
+Who can […]

 Research call-out: Parkinson’s lived experience advisory group